KPkoodit/KPkoodit.github.io/_skills/technicalSkills.md

 ---

 ⭐/⭐⭐/⭐⭐⭐
 <p class="margin-on-bottom">The more stars, the more extensively I have used the technology.
-The skill ratings on this page compare my experience across technologies, not against other people.</p>
+The ratings indicate how my experience with each technology compares to the others on this page.</p>

 <h2>Programming Languages</h2>
 <table class="skill-table">